There is no such thing as a perfectly accurate watch.

 There are extremely accurate timepieces, for example an atomic clock, that keep time by measuring the vibrational frequency of an element, but even these are not perfectly accurate forever.

-For watch owners who love a well-built timepiece but want the convenience of one with less maintenance required when it comes to keeping it working, a mechanical watch may be the perfect fit.
+For watch owners who love a well-built timepiece but want the convenience of one with less maintenance required when it comes to keeping it working, a mechanical watch or military tactical watches may be the perfect fit.

 Of course, automatic watch accuracy isn’t perfect, but accuracy varies greatly between different models and brands.